It was a gloomy day in March 2014. Thousands of students were walking around campus, going to and from their classes, minding their own business.

 “As MTMC methods solve larger and larger problems,” the paper reads, “it becomes increasingly important (i) to agree on straightforward performance measures that consistently report bottom-line tracker performance, both within and across cameras; (ii) to develop realistically large benchmark data sets for performance evaluation; and (iii) to compare system performance end-to-end.”

-In the paper, the researchers presented a data set they had compiled, consisting of more than two million image frames of around 2,000 students from eight cameras placed around campus.
+In the paper, the researchers presented a data set they had compiled, consisting of more than 2 million image frames of around 2,000 students from eight cameras placed around campus.
 The data set was known as the DukeMTMC.
 The study was funded by the U.S. Army Research Office and the National Science Foundation.

 The 85 minutes of video from each camera was captured on one day in March 2014, when researchers knew students would be transitioning between classes.